Welding Rod Costs: Pricing Guide, Types & Budget Options

 Local Supply Stores

-For instance, a 5 lb. box of Hobart E7018 low-hydrogen stick electrode costs around $22.70.
-Many local suppliers also carry specialized electrodes, such as aluminum and stainless steel rods, priced according to their properties.
+For example, a 5 lb box of Hobart E7018 low-hydrogen stick electrode costs around $22.70–$25.
+Many stores also stock aluminum and stainless rods, and the staff can help you pick the right one for your budget and job.

 Tips for Selecting the Right Welding Rod for Your Project